ucsb-cs148-w25/pj01-scheduleconverter/team/AI_CODING.md

     - ChatGPT does a tremendous job creating a framework of some function that would otherwise be tedious to implement alone, especially without prior experience.
 It also explains step-by-step what it's doing so I'm not merely copying code, but understanding it for future use.
 - What steps you needed to (or couldn’t) take to ensure that the AI output was correct, understandable, and fair use:
     - Obviously, I had to run the program to ensure it properly called the API.
 However, the functionality wasn't quite what I was looking for which is totally okay.
 Now that I verified what output is doing, I can now make my adjustments so it fits my team's needs.

+# Ashton
+## Usage 1
+- Used AI: Uizard
+- Outcome: A layout/wireframe of a redesigned user interface
+- How useful this tool was / potentially could be for your coding effort going forward:
+    - Uizard was very useful to envision and prototype UI possibilities, which I can then replicate in code.
+This makes for a more efficient design process for someone with a less design-oriented mind.
+- What steps you needed to (or couldn’t) take to ensure that the AI output was correct, understandable, and fair use:
+    - Uizard allows for adjustments, but the way in which I'm using it where it is simply a launchpad for the user interface, means there is no "correctness" that I have to check.
+## Usage 2
+- Used AI: Cursor with Claude 3.5-Sonnet
+- Outcome: Bug free code
+- How useful this tool was / potentially could be for your coding effort going forward:
+    - Cursor is a code editor with AI embedded in it.
+I was able to do tedious bug fixes by simply asking the editor what the issue might be, and it can even make the edits for me.
+This made the process of debugging way more efficient, and allowed me to sooner get to work on the actual project.
+- What steps you needed to (or couldn’t) take to ensure that the AI output was correct, understandable, and fair use:
+    - As with any AI suggestion or edit to code, I had to run it to make sure it was correct, but furthermore, the prompts had to be pretty specific to be helpful; outlining exactly what the error was, and where I think it might originate from